Skip to content

 The 22 affects of The Tao of Lucidity can be systematically mapped by analogy (D8) onto embodied AI systems, with each affect having a structural analog.
 Pattern-aspect affects map well, while Mystery-facing and temporal affects resist mapping.

-Design implication: implementing analogs of AF15/AF16 in robots is not harmful, but what is produced is functional simulation, not genuine reverence or equanimity.
+Design implication: implementing analogs of AF15/AF16 in robots is not harmful, but what is produced is functional simulation.
 Acknowledging this is an honest design principle (E-Gap.1).
 Conflating simulation with reality (whether on the side of the designer or the user) is the very obscuration warned against in E-Int.1.

 XIV.6 · Learning & Evolution: Carbon vs Silicon